shivajid/ImageSegmentation/README.md

 It is important to note that some computer platforms (CPU-only) may take up to 3 hours to train the network, depending on a few factors.

-The recommended strategy for dealing with this problem is to complete the building out the notebook and debugging on your local system before moving to a faster system for the training portion.
-Once your network is running correctly you can then launch your notebook from your AWS instance in order to speed up training times.
-More information on running a Jupyter Notebook from AWS can be found [here.](https://classroom.udacity.com/nanodegrees/nd209/parts/09664d24-bdec-4e64-897a-d0f55e177f09/modules/cac27683-d5f4-40b4-82ce-d708de8f5373/lessons/197a058e-44f6-47df-8229-0ce633e0a2d0/concepts/27c73209-5d7b-4284-8315-c0e07a7cd87f?contentVersion=1.0.0&contentLocale=en-us)